-Getting involved can be personally rewarding and can impact the lives of others.
+Getting involved can be personally rewarding and can help others.

 Whether you enroll in a research study, serve as an advisor or volunteer for an advocacy group, you can make a difference.
-Being involved in any of these efforts makes you a part of the progress being made in the fight against breast cancer.
+Being involved in such efforts makes you part of the progress being made to end breast cancer.

 Getting involved in research

-If you would like to join a study, talk with your health care provider.
-Your provider may be able to help you find a clinical trial (or other type of research study).
+If you’d like to join a study, talk with your health care provider.
+They may be able to help you find a clinical trial or other type of research study.